Matthew Hayes MBACP

 Talking to someone about your private feelings may feel unusual, therefore trust is really important.
 I am committed to working with you at your pace, no matter if your feelings are too big or small.

 Each one of us is an individual and I work with whatever you bring to each session.
 I provide a safe, confidential space for you to express yourself freely without judgement.
+I am committed to offering a supportive therapeutic relationship and trusting working alliance.

 I am an integrative counsellor, which means I work with different theoretical approaches to provide my own counselling style.
 I work from a foundation of person-centered counselling, alongside solution-focused therapy, behavioral therapy, transactional analysis and grief theory.